tazama-lf/workflows/workflow-docs/dockerfile-linter.md

 #### Workflow Steps:

-- Checkout Code:
+- Checkout Code

-- Run Hadolint:
+- Run Hadolint

 Generates a SARIF file with the results.